jpvantassel/hvsrpy/README.md

 `pip install -r requirements.txt`.
 Note that an internet connection is required for the installation to be successful.

 6. And install the module with `pip install .`.
+Note the period.

 7. Confirm that `sigpropy` was built successfully by reading the last few lines printed to the console.